Why selling a business in California is different

 • Companies of any size that have personal data on more than 50,000 people,

-• Companies who collect more than half of their revenue from the sale of personal data.
+• Companies that collect more than half of their revenue from the sale of personal data.

 AB5 Specifics

-This law essentially forbids the gig economy in California on several levels, and some think it is a serious mistake on the part of the state.
-While that remains to be seen, what is important is to know that if you employ drivers who are independent contractors, and your main business is driving and delivery, you must make those contractors employees.
+This law essentially prohibits the gig economy in California on several levels, and some consider it a grave mistake on the part of the state.
+While that remains to be seen, what is essential is to know that if you employ drivers who are independent contractors and your main business is driving and delivery, you must treat those contractors as employees.
 This affects Uber and many other companies.

 The only way you can have a freelance contractor is if they do not do the thing that your business primarily does.
-So a freelance writer can write content for a pharmaceutical company, but they cannot create content for an SEO company that regularly writes content for clients.
+Therefore, a freelance writer can write content for a pharmaceutical company, but they cannot create content for an SEO company that regularly produces content for its clients.
 In that case, they must be employees.

-While many home builders and other contractors already use an employee model, if they do not, they could be affected by this legislation dramatically.
-If you use this kind of contract labor, a buyer needs to understand how this law will affect them going forward.
+While many home builders and other contractors already use an employee model, those who do not may be significantly affected by this legislation.
+If you use this type of contract labor, the Buyer needs to understand how this law will affect them going forward.

 Licensing for Specific Industries

-The high level of consumer protection in California means that there are licensing requirements for common types of businesses.
-When you are selling that type of business, that means you have to be more specific when looking for a qualified buyer.
-In some cases, the buyer can hire someone with the correct certifications and licenses, but in others, they will need to have those items themselves.
+When selling that type of business, it means you must be more specific in your search for a qualified Buyer.
+In some cases, the Buyer can hire someone with the correct certifications and licenses, but in others, they will need to have those items themselves.

 The Construction Industry

-To own and operate a business in the construction industry, the owner must be licensed by the Contractors State License Board of California.
+To own and operate a business in the construction industry, the owner must have a license with the Contractors State License Board of California.
 The construction industry is defined as “businesses and individuals who construct or alter any building, highway, road, parking facility, railroad, excavation, or other structure in California must be licensed to perform work if the total cost (labor and materials) of one or more contracts on the project exceeds $500.”

 The requirements for licensing are stringent and require: